 Viral upper respiratory infections come in every degree of severity and cause symptoms in the ears, sinuses, throat, and nose.
-This report will cover two of the most common respiratory infections: the common cold and influenza (the flu).
+This report will cover 2 of the most common respiratory infections: the common cold and influenza (the flu).

 The Upper Respiratory Tract